 Occasionally, during the verification process, recapture data or other information come to light that require re-determination of Breeding Status Codes for various species at a station.
 IBP biologists may change some Year Codes and will want you to examine their changes.

-Each year during the verification process, therefore, you may receive from IBP a printout of the overall breeding status of all species ever captured and or encountered at your station (Fig. 11).
-IBP biologists want you to check over the list to see if you agree with all of the codes.
-The following three additional codes may occur on these printouts that are sent out for your review:
+Additionally, if non-MAPS data is included with your submission, the following three additional codes may be used in your breeding status files: